 While this may make these implants sound like the best thing since sliced bread, there are some drawbacks.

 • The implants are only saline, which have a tendency to be more visible, more palpable, show rippling and be more “unnatural” than their silicone cousins.
+They are also a little more expensive but you should never bargain shop your surgery.

 • Adjusting the volume of the implant involves a visit to the doctor and a needle in the skin, which can cause pain and does carry some risk of infection.